Harvard-IACS/2020-AC295/content/pages/syllabus.md

 ## Prerequisites

-You are expected to have programming experience at the level of CS 50 or above, statistics knowledge at the level of Stat 110 or above, basic data science (or machine learning) at the level of AC209A and AC209B.
+You are expected to be fluent in programming (Python), statistics knowledge at the level of Stat 110 or above, data science (or machine learning) at the level of AC209A and AC209B.

 ## Software

-We will be using a variety of software primarily Python 3.
+We will be using a variety of software primarily Python 3 (Pytorch, Tensorflow, Docker...).
 More details in class.

 ## Course Activities